-IRLS699 International Relations Capstone (3 hours)
+IRLS699 International Relations Capstone (3 semester hours)

 The Master's Capstone in International Relations is the capstone course for graduate programs in International Relations.
-This course may not be taken until all other courses are COMPLETED and student has a 3.0 GPA.
+NOTE: This course may not be taken until all other courses are COMPLETED and student has a 3.0 GPA.THIS COURSE IS 16 WEEKS.

-Legal Studies
+Legal Studies (LSTD)

-LSTD502 Criminal Law (3 hours)
+LSTD502 Criminal Law (3 semester hours)